 - Your fingers should not be gripping the bow hard.

-If you’re struggling with gripping the bow too hard, you could try the True Shot Coach, which is a training aid you wear on your hand that prevents you from squeezing the bow too hard.
+If you’re struggling with gripping the bow too hard, you could try the True Shot Coach from Amazon, which is a training aid you wear on your hand that prevents you from squeezing the bow too hard.

 If part of your grip issues stem from being worried about dropping your bow, then you should try using a bow sling.
 It will allow you to keep a relaxed grip, with no chance of dropping the bow.